 Protecting Yourself From The Coronavirus (COVID-19)

-Most people who have caught the COVID-19, coronavirus suffer little more than a mild illness which they soon recover from but this might be more severe for the elderly and patients with existing health conditions however you can stay on the safe side of things with these safety health tips listed above.
+Most people who have caught the COVID-19, coronavirus suffer little more than a mild illness which they soon recover from but this might be more severe for the elderly and patients with existing health conditions however you can stay on the safe side of things with these safety health tips listed below.

 1. Avoid Touching Your Eyes And Mouth